livechat/livechat-public-docs/README.md

   }
 ```

-Then inside the subcategory root `index.mdx` file you must specify the newly created group in the frontmatter section e.g.
+Then inside the subcategory root `index.mdx` file, you must specify the newly created group in the frontmatter section e.g.

 ```
 ---